mdovhopo/google-spanner-migrations-runner/README.md

 ## How it works

 Algorithm:
-1. Go though `migrations` directory
+1. Goes though `migrations` directory
-2. Fetch all `*.sql` files
+2. Fetches all `*.sql` files
-3. Validate them
+3. Validates them
-4. Apply them in order, that they are in directory, wrapping in transaction. (so naming matters)
+4. Applies them in order, that they are in directory (in transaction), so naming matters

 ## Usage